RhoInc/open-source-handbook/README.md

 _Responsible parties_: Project Owner & Open Source Committee

-1. To set up a new open source project, the Project Owner [emails the Open Source committee](mailto:opensource@rhoworld.com), and includes the following information:
+1. To set up a new open source project, the Project Owner [emails the Open Source committee](mailto:opensource@rhoworld.com) with the following information:
  - A brief description of the project
  - Sponsor of the project
  - Who is working on the project?
  - Current status of the project (e.g. "Proposal sent to NIAID on 10/9/2016" or "Internal library is active use.
 See s:/my/project/path/")
  - Brief rationale for making the project open source

 2. Open Source Committee reviews the proposal and either approves or contacts owner to discuss
 3. Once approved, the private project is set up on GitHub.